 California Defective Tires Lawyer

-A tire blowout can cause the driver to lose control of the car resulting in rollover accidents, collisions or worse.
-Tire blow-outs may be caused by the following defects in:
+A tire blowout can cause the driver to lose control of the car resulting in rollover accidents, collisions, or worse.
+Tire blow-outs may be caused by the following defects:

 - Tire manufacturing – There may be manufacturing defects in how the tire was essentially put together.

 - Tire design – There may be design defects in how the tire was designed and engineered.

 Potential Causes of Tire Defects

 - Tread separation (de-beading/ de-treading) – Due to the difficulty in obtaining adhesion of steel to rubber there is a potential for tread separation of all steel-belted radial tires.
 This is true especially at high speeds in hot weather.
 Recent examples of this have included the Firestone ATX and Wilderness tires on Ford Explorers, Continental General tires on Lincoln Navigators, the Firestone Steeltex tires on Ford Excursions, and the Goodyear Load Range E tires on 15-passenger vans.

 - Adhesion failures – Several factors can cause the adhesion between the belt and rubber to fail.
 Weak or improper compounds, contamination during manufacturing, and other problems can cause the initiation of cracks between the belts and treads.
 Most often, these will begin to form at the belt edge.
 Progressive fatiguing, crack growth, and tearing failure can progress into the skim stock.
 These cracks propagate during the use of the tire.
 Heat or friction within the tire may hasten this process.
 Ultimately, this can result in separation and the potential for catastrophic failure of the tire.